mnot/I-D/rfc5988bis/draft.md

 This specification defines a way to indicate the relationships between resources on the Web ("links") and the type of those relationships ("link relation types").

-It also defines the use of such links in HTTP headers with the Link header field.
+It also defines the serialisation of such links in HTTP headers with the Link header field.

 --- note_Note_to_Readers